 Regardless if one combined permit application package or two independent permit application packages are submitted for R-2247CD and R-2247EC, the Design-Build Team should expect it to take up to 14 months to accurately and adequately complete all designs necessary for the permit applications, submit the application package(s) to the Department, and obtain permit approvals from the environmental agencies.
-Environmental agency review time will be approximately 120 days from receipt of a "complete" package.
+If one combined permit application package is submitted for R-2247CD and R-2247ED, the environmental agency review time will be approximately 120 days from receipt of a "complete" package.
+If two independent permit application packages are submitted for R-2247CD and R-2247EC, the environmental agency review time will be approximately 120 days from receipt of each individual "complete" package.
 No requests for additional contract time or compensation will be allowed if the R-2247CD and R-2247EC permits are obtained within this 14-month period.
 With the exception of location and survey work, utility relocations outside jurisdictional resources that adheres to the aforementioned requirements, permitted investigative borings covered under a Nationwide Permit No. 6 and / or Preconstruction Notification secured by the Design-Build Team, no mobilization of men, materials, or equipment for site investigation or construction of R-2247CD and / or R-2247EC shall occur prior to obtaining the corresponding permits (either within the 14-month period or beyond the 14-month period).
 The Department will not honor any requests for additional contract time or compensation, including idle equipment or mobilization or demobilization costs, for the Design-Build Team mobilizing men, materials (or ordering materials), or equipment prior to obtaining the required R-2247CD and / or R-2247EC permits.
 The Department will consider requests for contract time extensions for obtaining the R-2247CD and / or R-2247EC permits only if the Design-Build Team has pursued the work with due diligence, the delay is beyond the Team's control, and the 14-month period has been exceeded.
 If time were granted it would be only for that time exceeding the 14-month period.
 This 14-month period is considered to begin on the Date of Availability, as noted elsewhere in the RFP.